ilcato/homebridge-fibaro-home-center/README.md

 # Warning
 + Use different device names within the same room in Home Center.

-# Changing the display type of the device
+# New function - Changing the display type of the device
+Now you can enable new option in plugin settings if you want the device type in Homekit to depend on how the device role in Fibaro is selected.
 For devices like Switch, Double Switch, Smart Implant, Wall Plug etc. you can change how it will display in Homekit - in the Fibaro panel go to this device and check field Role (or What controls the device).
 + Selecting Light should set device as Light,
 + selecting "Other" / "Another device" should set the device as Switch,
 + selecting Sprinkler or Valve should set device as Valve,